aws/karpenter-provider-aws/website/content/en/v0.16.0/tasks/scheduling.md

 ## Weighting Provisioners

-Karpenter allows you to order your provisioners so that you can describe priority across provisioners as the Karpenter dry-runs scheduling to understand which nodes to launch.
-By ordering provisioners, Karpenter can support the following common example use-cases for your cluster infrastructure.
+Karpenter allows you to order your provisioners using the `.spec.weight` field so that the node scheduler will deterministically attempt to schedule with one provisioner before another.
+Below are a few example use-cases that are now supported with the provisioner weighting semantic.

 ### Reserved Instances

-If you have reserved a certain amount of on-demand instances from EC2 to get a significant discount on EC2, capacity, you may want to tell Karpenter to use this capacity first prior to launching other capacity.
+If you have reserved on-demand instances from EC2 at a discount, you may want to tell Karpenter to prioritize this reserved capacity ahead of other instance types.

-To tell Karpenter to prioritize capacity as well as limit the capacity that it launches up to the amount that you have reserved, you will need to specify both `.spec.weight` and `spec.limits` on the reserved instance provisioner.
-An example is shown below of specifying two provisioners: one that is used specifically for reserved instances and another to allow other capacity to go to all other instance types.
+To enable this, you will need to tell the Karpenter controllers which instance types to prioritize and what is the maximum amount of capacity that should be provisioned using those instance types.
+We can set the `.spec.limits` on the provisioner to limit the capacity that can be launched by this provisioner.
+Combined with the `.spec.weight` value, we can tell Karpenter to pull from instance types in the reserved provisioner before defaulting to generic instance types.

 #### Reserved Capacity Provisioner